Are your classes going online? We're here to help you get started.

 - Facebook: Amazing Educational Resources

 Lynda / LinkedIn Learning

 Access thousands of online video courses and exercise files that will help you learn software, creative, and business skills from the best in the business.
 Use your library card number and PIN (last four digits) to register, and always access your free Library Edition from this link.
 You can access this service from anywhere.
 Changed your PIN but don't remember it?
-Call Circulation at the Library at 815-485-2605 ext.
+Call Patron Services (formerly Circulation) at the Library at 815-485-2605 ext.
 300.

 - All Education and E-Learning Training and Tutorials